datacarpentry/astronomy-python/episodes/03-transform.md

 :::::::::::::::::::::::::::::::::::::::::  callout

-## Pandas `DataFrame`s versus Astropy `Table`s
+## pandas `DataFrame`s versus Astropy `Table`s

-Two common choices are the Pandas `DataFrame` and Astropy `Table`.
-Pandas `DataFrame`s and Astropy `Table`s share many of the same characteristics and most of the manipulations that we do can be done with either.
+Two common choices are the pandas `DataFrame` and Astropy `Table`. pandas `DataFrame`s and Astropy `Table`s share many of the same characteristics and most of the manipulations that we do can be done with either.
 As you become more familiar with each, you will develop a sense of which one you prefer for different tasks.
-For instance you may choose to use Astropy `Table`s to read in data, especially astronomy specific data formats, but Pandas `DataFrame`s to inspect the data.
+For instance you may choose to use Astropy `Table`s to read in data, especially astronomy specific data formats, but pandas `DataFrame`s to inspect the data.
 Fortunately, Astropy makes it easy to convert between the two data types.
-We will choose to use Pandas `DataFrame`, for two reasons:
+We will choose to use pandas `DataFrame`, for two reasons:

 1. It provides capabilities that are (almost) a superset of the other data structures, so it is the all-in-one solution.

-2. Pandas is a general-purpose tool that is useful in many domains, especially data science.
-If you are going to develop expertise in one tool, Pandas is a good choice.
+2. pandas is a general-purpose tool that is useful in many domains, especially data science.
+If you are going to develop expertise in one tool, pandas is a good choice.

-However, compared to an Astropy `Table`, Pandas has one big drawback: it does not keep the metadata associated with the table, including the units for the columns.
+However, compared to an Astropy `Table`, pandas has one big drawback: it does not keep the metadata associated with the table, including the units for the columns.
 Nevertheless, we think it's a useful data type to be familiar with.